By TIM FAULKNER/ecoRI News staff

 WARWICK, R.I. — The town of Burrillville is disputing a key document that favors the proposed Burrillville power plant.

 On Sept.
-21, Burrillville’s attorney, Michael McElroy, sent a letter to the Energy Facilities Siting Board (EFSB) asking the committee to reject the advisory opinion filed by the Public Utilities Commission (PUC), the state agency that regulates energy, communication, and transportation matters.
+21, Burrillville’s attorney, Michael McElroy, sent a letter to the Energy Facility Siting Board (EFSB) asking the committee to reject the advisory opinion filed by the Public Utilities Commission (PUC), the state agency that regulates energy, communication, and transportation matters.

 The three-person EFSB relies on advisory opinions to inform its decision in a project’s approval process.
 In the case of the proposed Clear River Energy Center, 12 state agencies and Burrillville town departments submitted reports describing the impacts the nearly 1,000-megawatt fossil-fuel facility will have on a range of environmental, economic, and public-health issues.